WE'RE HAPPY YOU'RE HERE.

 Thursday night dances typically cost $10.
+We can accept cash, checks (made out to PICD), and debit/credit cards.
 We also occasionally host events other nights of the week with different admission fees, including free events.
 See the event details for more info.

 Parking is available on-street in the State Street/West End neighborhood.
 Simply driving around will yield a spot.
 In Portland, metered parking on Thursdays after 6PM is free!

 There are a few driveways in the immediate vicinity, but none of them are available to dancers.

 Additionally, there are several local municipal lots available with free public parking after 5PM on week nights.
 You can find them here: